Elite50/slate/source/includes/_profile-object.md

  | LegislationPositionLegislationEndYear | The year that the legislation was either passed into law or voted down
  | LegislationPositionLegislationDistrict | The political district that the legislation was introduced in
  | LegislationPositionGovernmentBodies | The governmental body that the legislation is being considered in
-LegislatorContacts | LegislatorContactOrganization | The organization that the legislator was contacted on behalf of
- | LegislatorContactWhen | The datetime that the legislator was contacted
- | LegislatorContactLegislator | The legislator who was contacted
- | LegislatorContactLegislation | The legislation that the legislator was contacted about
- | LegislatorContactWhy | The reason that the profile contacted the legislator
- | LegislatorContactPlatform | The platform that the profile used to contact the legislator
-LinkedIns | LinkedInID | The ID of the LinkedIn account linked to the profile
- | LinkedInURL | The URL to the LinkedIn account of the profile
 MaritalStatuses | MaritalStatus | The marital status of the profile Memberships | MemberOrganization | The organization that the profile has a membership to
  | MemberActive | A flag indicating whether the profile is an active member of the organization